 How do I prepare for an Early Pregnancy Scan?

 You are required to have an adequately full bladder for your early pregnancy scan.
 There is certainly no need to be uncomfortably full.
 We suggest that you go about your normal daily routine but just not empty the bladder half an hour before the scan.

 There is a small chance that a transvaginal scan may need to be performed in order to get a clearer view.
-Some patients prefer this method of scanning as the resolution of the image is higher improving the accuracy of the measurements and the clarity of the pictures.
+Some patients prefer this method of scanning as the resolution of the image is better, improving the accuracy of the measurements and the clarity of the pictures.
 Feel free to request this as there is no extra charge.

-  A measurement is taken from the tip of the head to the little bottom, called the crown rump length (CRL).
+During the ultrasound scan we assess the position and shape of the gestational sac.
+It is important to see the sac within the uterus as this excludes an ectopic pregnancy.
+We then look for the presence of the embryo or possibly multiple embryos.
+The heart rate is measured to determine viability.
+A measurement is then taken from the tip of the head to the little bottom, called the crown rump length (CRL).
 When performed correctly, this measurement is the most accurate way of dating a pregnancy.
 Many studies show that this form of dating is more accurate than the first day of the last period or measurements taken at detailed anomaly scan which is carried out at around 20 weeks.
 We also examine the uterus and ovaries for any pathology such as ovarian cysts or fibroids.